-- 10k inhabitants.
-Data scrapped at exportdata.io and calculated by the author. - (f) Twitter II: Number of Users that tweeted "Allende vive", "Golpe de Estado", "NiPerdónNiOlvido", "Allende" and/or "11septiembre1973" per 10k inhabitants.
-Data scrapped at exportdata.io and calculated by the author. - 3.
+- (c) Victims Residents/10k Inhabs: number (by 10,000 inhabitants) of residents victimized by Pinochet Regime in a municipality, condensed by Bautista et al. (2021); - (d) Monuments: number of monuments per comuna, as declared and condensed by the National Council of Monuments of Chile. - (e) Twitter I: Number of Users that tweeted in 11th september 2019 "Allende vive", "Golpe de Estado" and/or "NiPerdónNiOlvido" per 10k inhabitants between 15-45 years old.
+Data scrapped at exportdata.io and calculated by the author using the 2017 Census. - (f) Twitter II: Number of Users that tweeted "Allende vive", "Golpe de Estado", "NiPerdónNiOlvido", "Allende" and/or "11septiembre1973" per 10k inhabitants between 15-45 years old.
+Data scrapped at exportdata.io and calculated by the author using the 2017 Census. - 3.
 Weight (Inverse standard deviation) - (a) Pop: population, obtained at the Chilean census 2017; - 4.
 Controls